OpenRefine/OpenRefine/docs/versioned_docs/version-3.5/manual/sortview.md

 ## Page navigation {#page-navigation}

 You can go directly to any page by changing the page number on the right-hand side.
 Using the up and down arrow keys in this input lets you go to the next and previous pages.
-You can also change the number of rows or records per page on the left-hand side of the menu bar.
+You can also change the number of rows or records per page on the left-hand side of this view header bar.

 ![A screenshot of the Page Navigation Feature.](/img/goto.png)